awsdocs/amazon-ec2-user-guide/doc_source/WSL.md

 Before you connect to your Linux instance, complete the following prerequisites\.

 **Verify that the instance is ready**
 After you launch an instance, it can take a few minutes for the instance to be ready so that you can connect to it\.
 Check that your instance has passed its status checks\.
-You can view this information in the **Status Checks** column on the **Instances** page\.
+You can view this information in the **Status check** column on the **Instances** page\.

 **Verify the general prerequisites for connecting to your instance**
 To find the public DNS name or IP address of your instance and the user name that you should use to connect to your instance, see [General prerequisites for connecting to your instance](connection-prereqs.md)\.